samjmck/tobcalc/docs/add-broker.md

 }
 ```

-On a higher level, you should view a broker adapter as a function that simply receives data representing the transactions from a broker/bank and converts that data into a format the codebase understands.
+At a high level, you should view a broker adapter as a function that simply receives data representing the transactions from a broker/bank and converts that data into a format the codebase understands.
 The data the function receives is normally in the form of a `csv` or `xlsx` file with raw data wrapped in a `Blob` object.

 Start with defining a function that implements the `BrokerAdapter` interface, as follows: